I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltenumeratefilters.md

 ## -remarks
 <p>Because filters can register at any time, two calls to <b>FltEnumerateFilters</b> are not guaranteed to return the same result. </p>

 <p><b>FltEnumerateFilters</b> adds a rundown reference to each of the opaque filter pointers returned in the array that the <i>FilterList </i>parameter points to.
-When these pointers are no longer needed, the caller must release them by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543378">FltObjectDereference</a> on each one.
+When these pointers are no longer needed, the caller must release them by calling <a href="..\fltkernel\nf-fltkernel-fltobjectdereference.md">FltObjectDereference</a> on each one.
 Thus every successful call to <b>FltEnumerateFilters</b> must be matched by a subsequent call to <b>FltObjectDereference</b> for each returned filter pointer. </p>

-<p>To list filter information for all registered minifilter drivers, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542060">FltEnumerateFilterInformation</a>. </p>

-<p>To enumerate instances of all minifilter drivers on all volumes, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542090">FltEnumerateInstances</a>. </p>

-<p>To enumerate all volumes that are known to the Filter Manager, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542092">FltEnumerateVolumes</a>. </p>

-<p>Because filters can register at any time, two calls to <b>FltEnumerateFilters</b> are not guaranteed to return the same result. </p>

-<p><b>FltEnumerateFilters</b> adds a rundown reference to each of the opaque filter pointers returned in the array that the <i>FilterList </i>parameter points to.
-When these pointers are no longer needed, the caller must release them by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543378">FltObjectDereference</a> on each one.
-Thus every successful call to <b>FltEnumerateFilters</b> must be matched by a subsequent call to <b>FltObjectDereference</b> for each returned filter pointer. </p>

-<p>To list filter information for all registered minifilter drivers, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542060">FltEnumerateFilterInformation</a>. </p>
+<p>To list filter information for all registered minifilter drivers, call <a href="..\fltkernel\nf-fltkernel-fltenumeratefilterinformation.md">FltEnumerateFilterInformation</a>. </p>

-<p>To enumerate instances of all minifilter drivers on all volumes, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542090">FltEnumerateInstances</a>. </p>
+<p>To enumerate instances of all minifilter drivers on all volumes, call <a href="..\fltkernel\nf-fltkernel-fltenumerateinstances.md">FltEnumerateInstances</a>. </p>

-<p>To enumerate all volumes that are known to the Filter Manager, call <a href="https://msdn.microsoft.com/library/windows/hardware/ff542092">FltEnumerateVolumes</a>. </p>
+<p>To enumerate all volumes that are known to the Filter Manager, call <a href="..\fltkernel\nf-fltkernel-fltenumeratevolumes.md">FltEnumerateVolumes</a>. </p>

 ## -requirements
 <table>